whyisthisbroken/atmo-weather-card-backup/README.md

 <br>

-The screenshots throughout this README use the **Montserrat** font, which you can download or embed directly from [Google Fonts](https://fonts.google.com/specimen/Montserrat).
-Once it's loaded into your Home Assistant frontend (for example via a custom theme), it applies to this card along with the rest of your dashboard — the card inherits whatever font your theme sets.
+The screenshots use the **Montserrat** font, which you can download or embed from [Google Fonts](https://fonts.google.com/specimen/Montserrat).
+Once it is loaded into your Home Assistant frontend (for example through a theme), the card picks it up along with the rest of your dashboard, since it inherits whatever font your theme sets.

 <br>